39 Garden Wall Ideas

 Even if you’re renovating an existing garden wall, there are ways to improve the functionality of your backyard.
 For example, you can add bench seating to a patio border by building out the wall and installing a layer of timber.
 Or cut out part of the wall and replace it with a lowered seating area.

 If your home features an outdoor kitchen, take advantage of your garden wall as much as possible.
 It’s not hard to install a countertop onto an existing concrete wall.
-You could even replace the need for outdoor chairs with built-in dining area seating.
+You can even replace the need for outdoor chairs with built-in dining area seating.

 Building retaining walls around your home’s walkway can add intrigue to an otherwise simple landscape design.
 Choose blocks or poured concrete that match your front steps.
 Leave enough space between layers to install a few tiered garden beds.